Datavisualiatie-UGent/project-dv25-8/src/races.md

 Welcome to an interactive journey through the most prestigious cycling races across the globe.
 Each button represents a major race, and by selecting one, you'll uncover intriguing insights into the history of its winners.
 On the left, a dynamic map highlights the countries that have produced the most winners for each race.
 On the right, you'll see a comprehensive list of all race victors.

 Engage with the map by clicking on any country to filter the winners list by nation.
-To reset and view the complete list again, simply unclick a country. xplore how different countries have made their mark on the world of cycling!
+To reset and view the complete list again, simply unclick a country.
+Explore how different countries have made their mark on the world of cycling!

 ```js
 // Mapping of the most important races to their respective logo